keptn-sandbox/keptn-on-k3s/cloudautomation/INSTRUCTIONS.md

 Clone the *preset* dashboard with the name `SLO Dashboard tnt-xxxx-svc`.
 Then modify the cloned dashboard as explained in the following screenshot!
 ![](./images/lab1_slodashboard_edit.png)

+### ALTERNATIVE LAB 1: Automation through Monaco!

+**PROBABLY EXECUTED AND DEMOED BY INSTRUCTOR**
+While creating SLOs and Dashboards manually is the way you typically start its not the way we can scale this.
+The open source project [Monaco](https://dynatrace-oss.github.io/dynatrace-monitoring-as-code/) can be used to automatically create those two SLOs and the dashboard for us.
+The instructor will now do the following
+1. DELETE all created SLOs and Dashboards in Dynatrace you just created :-)
+2. Run the monaco script for lab 1 as [explained in section Monaco helpers for Lab 1, 2 & 3](./README.md)

 ## Lab 2 - Release Validation

 The goal of this hands-on is to create a release validation dashboard including